Stalfy/.dotfiles/README.md

-nstructions after installing ubuntu 16.04
+Instructions after installing ubuntu 16.04
   <ol>
     <li> Removing the hard block on airplane mode.
 (This method will leave the LED on but enable wi-fi)
       <ul>